ndsurgenor/east-street/README.md

 ### Design & Typography
   - [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) was chosen as the font for h1 and h2 elements throughout the site to give a refined 'serif' look to major headings
   - All other text on the site is styled using [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) to provide a minimalist contrast to the headings and be clearly legible for larger portions of text
   - The main colours selected for the site were chosen as a variation on a monochromatic scheme thus creating a refined, modern look to reflect the style of the restaurant.
-Specifically these colours and their hexdecimal codes are:
+Specifically these colours and their hexadecimal codes are:
     - Eerie Black #1B1B1B
     - Dark Slate Grey #2F4F4F
     - Dim Grey #696969